safe-global/safe-cli/README.md

 Operations currently supported:
 - `send_custom <address> <value-wei> <data-hex-str> [--delegate] [--safe-nonce <int>]`:
-Sends a custom transaction from the Gnosis Safe to a contract.
+Sends a custom transaction from the Safe to a contract.
 If `--delegate` is set a `delegatecall` will be triggered.
 - `send_ether <address> <value-wei> [--safe-nonce <int>]`:
-Sends ether from the Gnosis Safe to another account
+Sends ether from the Safe to another account
 - `send_erc20 <address> <token_address> <value> [--safe-nonce <int>]`:
-Send ERC20 token from the Gnosis Safe to another account
+Send ERC20 token from the Safe to another account
 - `approve_hash <keccak-hexstr-hash> <sender-address>`: Approves a `safe-tx-hash` for the provided sender address.
   Sender private key must be loaded first.
 - `add_owner <address>`: Adds a new owner `address` to the Safe.